 Best Microphones for Filmmaking: What to Consider in 2020

 As always, finding a proper microphone that fits in your budget is the main factor here.
 There are microphones for all budgets, so finding the one that fits your budget and still provides you with high quality audio is the ultimate goal.

 Will you be using your smartphone or a DSLR?
 Maybe you will use a dedicated recording device instead.
 Whatever your choice for recording interface, make sure the microphone you choose is compatible to make sure there are no problems.

-Best Microphones for Filmmaking: Our Picks
+Best Microphones for Filmmaking in 2020: Our Picks

 If you are a video blogger or anyone looking to make videos with your phone as your camera, the Rode VideoMic Me is a great microphone that plugs right into your smartphone.
 This is a great microphone companion if you are looking to make simple videos for YouTube.

 In the modern world, people are even making full feature films with smartphones, given their high video fidelity.
 This means there is definitely a need for high quality audio for your phone, and Rode has made the VideoMic Me a great solution for that exact problem.
 This is one of the best smartphone microphones on the market.